-Industry, or industry representatives/employees, cannot be a board member of ERA committees/bodies/working groups, etc – please see below for more details regarding this specific matter:
+Industry, or industry representatives/employees, cannot be a board member of ERA committees/bodies/working groups, etc. or normally be invited as Speaker/Chair for the ERA meetings and Congress – please see below for more details regarding this specific matter:

 - Medical scientists – basic science scientists – technicians – engineers – employees – leaders receiving salaries and/or payments done on a regular basis directly by industry and working directly for industry will not be involved, directly or indirectly, in any ERA committee/body/working group, will not participate in said board meetings, production of papers and/or written recommendations;